Facebook Introduces On-Facebook Destination Ads

 Who is Eligible for On-Facebook Destination?

 Currently, this is only available for the automotive space & for dealerships that have an inventory feed set up with their provider.
 On-Facebook Destination for AIA is eligible for both new & used inventory.

 Why On-Facebook Destination Ads?

 If the above isn't enough of a reason to try out On-Facebook Destination for Automotive Inventory Ads, we have outlined some other key reasons this could be beneficial to test for your dealership below.
-Some of these key reasons include:1.
+These reasons include 1) offering a more frictionless customer experience 2) getting more efficient with your campaigns and 3) reaching more of your in-market shopping during their customer journey.
+Learn more about the benefits of On-Facebook Destination for Automotive Inventory Ads (AIA) here.1.
 Get more efficient with your campaigns:

 On average and in several Beta tests, driving ads to an on-Facebook destination reduced cost-per-lead by 82% and cost-per-content view by 17% versus a website destination.

 Interested in learning more about how "On-Facebook" Destination For Automotive Inventory Ads can benefit your dealership?
 Speak to one of our Social Media Experts today or Contact Us for more information.